elsassph/haxe-react-mmvc/README.md

 # Todo App

 This is a simple application demonstrating the main components of MMVC as it could be used in a React JS application.
+With hot-reload.

 MMVC is a port of the ActionScript 3 RobotLegs MVC framework with signals and Haxe refinements.
 It offers a powerful Dependency Injection system for React JS.

-MMVC is a "battle tested" library, used since 2012 to build dozens of complex Haxe JS applications on all kind of platforms, from browsers to consoles and slow smart TVs.
+MMVC is a "battle tested" library, used since 2012 to build dozens of large Haxe JS applications on all kind of platforms, from browsers to consoles and slow smart TVs.

 > This application requires NPM and Haxe 3.2.1 or greater

 ## Overview